 Power Charge Indifference Adjustment

 PG&E charges SJCE customers a Power Charge Indifference Adjustment (PCIA), calculated based on the number of kWh used each month.
 It’s intended to ensure SJCE customers pay the difference between what PG&E paid for power already contracted on your behalf before you joined SJCE, and the current market value of that power.
-For SJCE residential customers, the PCIA is currently $0.033 per kWh.
-SJCE’s rate setting always takes the PCIA into account so that, in total, you will still save money compared with PG&E’s rates.
+For SJCE residential customers, the PCIA is currently $0.047 per kWh.
+SJCE takes the PCIA into account when setting our competitive rates.

 Franchise Fee Surcharge

 The Franchise Fee is collected by PG&E for the City to cover costs associated with rights to use public streets to provide electric and gas service.
-SJCE’s rate setting always takes this fee into account so that, in total, you will still save money compared with PG&E’s rates.
+SJCE takes this fee into account when setting our competitive rates.

 Utility User’s Tax (UUT)

 The City of San José charges varying utility users’ taxes; it is 5% for electricity.
 This item is unaffected by SJCE service.